leleliu008/ppkg/README.md

 a ppkg formula'a filename prefix must match the regular expression partten `^[A-Za-z0-9+-._@]{1,50}$`

-a uppm formula's file content only has one level mapping and shall has following KEY:
+a ppkg formula's file content only has one level mapping and shall has following KEY:

 |KEY|required?|overview|
 |-|-|-|